 - Aircall will not be able to help with issues that come up from using your Twilio phone number.
 If you do happen to have any phone quality issues or need support, you would have to contact Twilio.

 - Twilio numbers are charged differently than Aircall numbers.
-Your outbound and toll-free inbound calls will be charged on both Aircall and Twilio.
+Your toll-free inbound calls will be charged on both Aircall and Twilio.
 However, geographic (non-toll-free) inbound calls are free on Aircall but will be charged on Twilio.

 Get Your Number on Twilio